-- i) Not-up ball bounced more than once prior to contact. - ii) Foul shot player carries the ball on the racquet, player contacts the ball before it crosses the net, player's racquet touches the ball while not under the control of the player. - iii) Touch ball touches player, or anything he is wearing or carrying (except racquet), player touches net while ball is in play. - iv) Invasion player touches the opponent's court with any part of his body or his racquet while the ball is in play. - v) Through the ball passes through the net instead of passing over the net. - vi) Hindrance any decision on whether a point should be awarded, or the point should be replayed.
-Most common use of this would be a call corrected from out to good and whether the player had a play on the ball. - vii) Original Call Stands when a challenge to a line call has properly been made and the line review system is unable to make a determination, the chair umpire may review the call for clear evidence that confirms or overturns the call on the court.

-- viii) Foot-faults - ix) Scoring error
+- i) Not-up ball bounced more than once prior to contact. - ii) Foul shot player carries the ball on the racquet, player contacts the ball before it crosses the net, player's racquet touches the ball while not under the control of the player. - iii) Touch ball touches player, or anything he is wearing or carrying (except racquet), player touches net while ball is in play.
+Player, player's clothing or racket touches the net or the opponent's court while the ball is in play. - iv) Out/Permanent Fixtures ball touches a permanent fixture before or after landing in the correct court. - v) Through the ball passes through the net instead of passing over the net. - vi) Hindrance any decision on whether a point should be awarded, or the point should be replayed.
+Most common use of this would be a call corrected from out to good and whether the player had a play on the ball. - vii) Original Call Stands ELC Malfunction - Review ELC: when a challenge to a line call has properly been made and the line review system is unable to make a determination, the chair umpire may review the call for clear evidence that confirms or overturns the call on the court. - Live ELC: If there is no call from the live ELC system and the Chair Umpire cannot make the call, the Chair Umpire may review the bounce for clear evidence of the IN/OUT call. - viii) Timing/Legitimate request of VR: If the timing of the Video Review is questioned by either the opponent or the Chair Umpire, it will be reviewed alongside the incident as part of the Video Review process. - ix) Foot-faults (not applicable with Live ELC) - x) Scoring error - xi) Potential Default Situation When the Referee/Supervisor is called to court to discuss a potential default, he/she may use the VR system should it assist in making the final decision.